mpanighetti/install-or-defer/README.md

 The above messages use the following dynamic substitutions:

+- `%DEADLINE_DATE%` will be automatically replaced with the deadline date and time before updates are enforced.
+- `%DEFER_HOURS%` will be automatically replaced by the number of days, hours, or minutes remaining in the deferral period.
+- `%SUPPORT_CONTACT%` will be automatically replaced with "IT" or a custom value set via configuration profile key.
 - `%UPDATE_LIST%` will be automatically replaced with a comma-separated list of all recommended updates found in a Software Update check.
-- `%DEFER_HOURS%` will be automatically replaced by the number of days, hours, or minutes remaining in the deferral period.
-- `%DEADLINE_DATE%` will be automatically replaced by the deadline date and time before updates are enforced.
 - The section in the `{{double curly brackets}}` will be removed when this message is displayed for the final time before the deferral deadline.
-- The section in the `<<double comparison operators>>` will be removed if a restart is not required.
+- The sections in the `<<double comparison operators>>` will be removed if a restart is not required for the pending updates.

 #### Timing